Volcanic smog drifts to other Hawaii islands, ash carpets towns

-PAHOA, Hawaii (Reuters) - Smog from Hawaii’s Kilauea volcano drifted north up the island chain on Wednesday and communities south of its summit were warned of up to a quarter-inch (0.6 cm) of ashfall as the nearly two-week eruption showed no sign of easing.
+PAHOA, Hawaii, May 16 (Reuters) - Smog from Hawaii’s Kilauea volcano drifted north up the island chain on Wednesday and communities south of its summit were warned of up to a quarter-inch (0.6 cm) of ashfall as the nearly two-week eruption showed no sign of easing.

 Rockfalls and explosions in Kilauea’s crater sent ash and smoke spewing thousands of feet above the volcano, sparking an aviation red alert.
 A change in prevailing winds blew the volcanic smog, or vog, north toward the next island, Maui.